SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

 Let's examine each of the versions of this function.
+Some of this code should look familiar from our discussion of pattern matching list elements above.
 One function version pattern matches the first and second elements of the list and uses a guard clause to check if they sum to `2020`.
 More on guard clauses in a bit.

 ```elixir
 defp get_two([first | [second | _rest]]) when first + second == @sum do